notaryproject/specifications/keymanagementrequirements.md

 Signatures can expire if

-    The certificate of the signing key or the timestamp key (whichever is longer) expires The signed content indicates a expiry time
+1. The certificate of the signing key expires
+2. The signed content indicates a expiry time

 In this section, the #2 scenario is focused.
 Scenarios